texas-robocamp/texas-robocamp.github.io/virtual/programming/repetition.md

 ## While Loops

-We typically use while loops when we don't know how many times the loop should execute.
-For example, let's say you are trying to get input from a user that is a number between 1 and 10. while the user keeps typing in numbers that are too large or too small, you can ask her for new input until she enters a number between 1 and 10.
+We typically use `while` loops *when we don't know how many times the loop should execute*.
+For example, let's say you are trying to get input from a user that is a number between 1 and 10. **While** the user keeps typing in numbers that are too large or too small, you can ask her for new input until she enters a number between 1 and 10.
 Here's what this while loop would look like:

 ```cpp
 int main(){